Flectone/FlectoneWeb/pulse/en/docs/integration/deepl/index.md

 # Deepl

-Integration with Deepl allows translating messages from one language to another.
+Integration with Deepl allows translating messages from one language to another, used by the [translation](/docs/command/translateto#service) module

 [//]: # (integration.yml)
 <!--@include: @/parts/words.md#setting-->